 Curatorial Work and Exhibition Design:

-I am a member of the curatorial team working on the refresh of the National Museum of American History’s major culinary exhibition: FOOD: Transforming the American Table, which is scheduled to open in late-spring of 2019.
+I am a member of the curatorial team for the National Museum of American History’s major culinary exhibition: FOOD: Transforming the American Table, which re-opened to the public in October 2019.
 The FOOD exhibition is not only the home of Julia Child’s Cambridge, Massachusetts kitchen, but also of hundreds of food-related objects that illuminate the cultural and technological changes in American eating since 1950.
 For this refresh project, I focused on rethinking several cases in the exhibition.
-One of them, now entitled “The Migrant’s Table,” focuses on migrant food entrepreneurs and they ways they have shaped Americans’ eating habits over the past 70 years.
+One of them, “The Migrant’s Table,” focuses on migrant food entrepreneurs and they ways they have shaped Americans’ eating habits over the past 70 years.
 I worked with my colleagues to collect oral histories and related objects to illuminate the entrepreneurship and ingenuity of these migrant entrepreneurs.
 I also worked on a case entitled, “America on Diet,” which explores the complex and often contradictory dietary advice given to Americans.
 The case acknowledges the confusion and uncertainty that certain dietary ideas and guidelines can create: is butter good or bad for you?
 What about red wine or chocolate?
 Additionally, I conducted research and helped to collect objects for a section of the exhibition that details the rise of meal kit services like Blue Apron and Hello Fresh, among other companies.

 Public Programming and Community Outreach: